thirumurthis/Learnings/maven/create_multi_module_mvn_project.md

 ```

 #### Step 3:
-  - Navigate to the kafak-parent created part of the above command and edit the pom.xml file
+  - Navigate to the kafka-parent created part of the above command and edit the pom.xml file
   - Add the packaging tag with pom.xml

 ```